AbtinMogharabin/Semantic-Parsing-Literature/README.md

 # Semantic-Parsing-Literature
 Some of my favorite literature on Semantic Parsing.
 I categoried the papers into 3 groups:
-- Parsing (Selecting the Grammr Formalism and Inference Procedure)
+- Parsing (Selecting the Grammar Formalism and Inference Procedure)
 - Learning (Selecting the type of supervision that could be used)
 - Modeling (Selecting the logical language to use and the way to model ‘meaning’)